Andrea Prodan

-Andrea Prodan (born 16 November 1961) is an Italian-Argentinian film actor, composer and musician.
+Andrea Prodan (born 16 November 1961) is an Italian film actor, composer and musician.
 He is the younger brother of rock star Luca Prodan, notable for his musical career in Argentina, leading the rock band Sumo.

 Biography

 The Prodan family, after suffering internment in a Japanese concentration camp during World War II, was expelled from China due to the civil war.
 Andrea's Italian father was an author and talented sportsman, and had run a prosperous business, with expertise in ancient Chinese pottery.
 His mother is Scottish.